MaestSi/MosaicViewer_HTT/README.md

 ./Miniconda3-latest-Linux-x86_64.sh
 ```

 * A fastq file containing reads from one sample.
-Tested with files produced with Guppy v4.2.
 * A fasta file containing reference sequence (e.g. hg38)
 * Coordinates of flanking regions (e.g. regions flanking the repeat)